OISF/suricata/doc/userguide/rules/intro.rst

     alert http :example-rule-emphasis:`$HOME_NET` any -> :example-rule-emphasis:`$EXTERNAL_NET` any (msg:"HTTP GET Request Containing Rule in URI"; flow:established,to_server; http.method; content:"GET"; http.uri; content:"rule"; fast_pattern; classtype:trojan-activity; sid:123; rev:1;)

-*The first emphasized part is the source, the second is the destination (note the direction of the directional arrow).*
+*The first emphasized part is the traffic source, the second is the traffic destination (note the direction of the directional arrow).*

-With source and destination, you specify the source of the traffic and the destination of the traffic, respectively.
+With the source and destination, you specify the source of the traffic and the destination of the traffic, respectively.
 You can assign IP addresses, (both IPv4 and IPv6 are supported) and IP ranges.
 These can be combined with
 operators: